fbalbinoribeiro/frontend-challenge-fabio-ribeiro/README.md

 # frontend-challenge-fabio-ribeiro

-An application to help people to find the holidays in your country
+An application to help people to find the holidays in their country